How Much Do Steel Front Doors Cost in the UK? 2026 Guide

 SteelR Steel Doors: Pricing Breakdown

 SteelR is a UK-focused brand that has carved out a premium position in the steel door market.
-Their doors carry SR3 certification to the UK LPS 1175 standard, and the range emphasises design-forward aesthetics alongside uncompromising security.
+Their doors are tested to BS EN 1627:2011 RC4 single leaf, unglazed (the European framework for sustained forced-entry resistance) and the range emphasises design-forward aesthetics alongside uncompromising security.

 What Affects SteelR Pricing?